CURIOSSorg/curioss.org/content/news/2025-02-17-how_academic_ospos_leverage_events.md

 Description: New learning about open source events
 ---

-# How Academic OSPOs leverage events to deepen Open Source engagement

 ## Introduction

 [CURIOSS members](https://curioss.org/about/members/) have collaborated to identify several key [patterns](https://curioss.org/resources/curioss-patterns/) that demonstrate how academic OSPOs leverage events and conferences to develop stronger open source communities and open source practices; and to advocate for open source software as an important research artifact within their universities and research institutions.